 Where appropriate, the predicted average ground level concentrations in nearby areas should be provided.
 These predictions should be made for both normal and expected maximum emission conditions and the worst case meteorological conditions should be identified and modelled where necessary.
 Ground level predictions should be made at any residential, industrial and agricultural developments believed to be sensitive to the effects of predicted emissions.
 The techniques used to obtain the predictions should be referenced, and key assumptions and data sets explained.
-The assessment of the proposal's impact on air quality should include at least the following matters:
+The assessment of the proposal's impact on air quality should include at least the following matters, if relevant:

-Evaluate the contribution of nitrogen oxides, sulfur oxides and volatile hydrocarbon emissions from the proposal to impacts within the local airshed.
-Address both acute and cumulative impacts by considering the project in conjunction with existing emission sources within the region.
+- Evaluate the contribution of nitrogen oxides, sulfur oxides and volatile hydrocarbon emissions from the proposal to impacts within the local airshed.
+Address both acute and cumulative impacts by considering the project in conjunction with existing emission sources within the region. - The human health risk associated with emissions from the facility of all hazardous or toxic pollutants should be assessed whether they are or are not covered by the National Environmental Protection Council (Ambient Air Quality) Measure or the Environmental Protection (Air) Policy 1998. - The National Health and Medical Research Council 'National guidelines for control of emissions of air pollutants from new stationary sources' covers a fairly limited list of generic industry sources.
+Therefore in order to assess the extent to which the proposal complies with best practice environmental management, the emissions from the facility should be compared to best practice emissions from a conventional petroleum refining operation (or other equivalent process). - Detail the features of the proposal designed to suppress or minimise emissions, including dusts and odours. - Mitigation measures used to suppress dust from road works and or haulage of copper concentrates should be described in a Road-use Management Plan - The assessment of proposed levels of emissions of dust, fumes and odours should include emissions during both normal and upset conditions.
+Consideration should be given to the range of potential upset condition scenarios and the air emissions that may be generated as a result.
+The potential for dust problems at the airport and the racetrack should be specifically investigated and described. - Where there is no single atmospheric dispersion model that is able to handle the different atmospheric dispersion characteristics exhibited in the proposal area (e.g. sea breezes, strong convection, terrain features, temperature inversions and pollutant re-circulation), a combination of acceptable models will need to be applied.

-- Evaluate the extent to which sulfur dioxide emissions from the proposal and existing emission sources within the region will contribute to the generation of acid rain or acidification of other atmospheric condensation, such as dew. - The human health risk associated with emissions from the facility of all hazardous or toxic pollutants should be assessed whether they are or are not covered by the National Environmental Protection Council (Ambient Air Quality) Measure or the Environmental Protection (Air) Policy 1998. - The National Health and Medical Research Council 'National guidelines for control of emissions of air pollutants from new stationary sources' covers a fairly limited list of generic industry sources.
-Therefore in order to assess the extent to which the proposal complies with best practice environmental management, the emissions from the facility should be compared to best practice emissions from a conventional petroleum refining operation (or other equivalent process). - Detail the features of the proposal designed to suppress or minimise emissions, including dusts and odours. - The assessment of proposed levels of emissions of dust, fumes and odours should include emissions during both normal and upset conditions.
-Consideration should be given to the range of potential upset condition scenarios and the air emissions that may be generated as a result. - Where there is no single atmospheric dispersion model that is able to handle the different atmospheric dispersion characteristics exhibited in the proposal area (e.g. sea breezes, strong convection, terrain features, temperature inversions and pollutant re-circulation), a combination of acceptable models will need to be applied. - The limitations and accuracy of the applied atmospheric dispersion models should be discussed.
+- The limitations and accuracy of the applied atmospheric dispersion models should be discussed.
 The air quality modelling results should be discussed in light of the limitations and accuracy of the applied models. - Air quality predictions should be compared to the relevant goals in the National Environmental Protection Council (Ambient Air Quality) Measure and the Environmental Protection (Air) Policy 1998 goals. - Air shed management and the contribution of the proposal to air shed capacity in view of existing and future users of the air shed for assimilation and dispersion of emissions.